suvathiks/isha-sample-ui-app/README.md

 This is a ready-to-consume reference application that contains commonly used components in Angular written using best practices.
 This is intended to allow developers to set up a working production-ready application with minimal coding and minimal set up time.

 # Getting Started

 - Make sure Node.js is installed.
-Recommended version - v10.0.0.
+Recommended version - v10.15.3.
 - Yarn is the recommended package manager.
 [Install latest version](https://yarnpkg.com/en/docs/install#debian-stable).
 - Make sure Angular-cli is installed.
 Use `yarn global add angular-cli`
-- Clone this repo locally and run `yarn install` from within the directory
+- Clone this repo locally and run `yarn install` in your terminal from within the directory
+- Run `yarn mock-api` in your terminal to run the mock API, which is needed for the application to run as intended.
+The API will run on `http://localhost:8080/`.
-- Run `yarn start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+- Open a new terminal instance and run `yarn start` to run the UI locally.
+It will run the UI on `http://localhost:4200/`.
+The app will automatically recompile and reload if you change any of the source files.

 # Features

-For a comprehensive and up-to-date listing of features, visit - https://docs.google.com/document/d/1Durdkqi23tCq6CFDptcCBbKdqiKZZ6w9i6EavfdXkO4/edit#
+For a comprehensive and up-to-date listing of features used in this application, visit - https://docs.google.com/document/d/1Durdkqi23tCq6CFDptcCBbKdqiKZZ6w9i6EavfdXkO4/edit?usp=sharing

 # Concepts

 To use this repository most effectively you will need to be familiar with these tools/concepts on top of being familiar with Angular 2+:-

 1. [Angular Feature Modules](https://angular.io/guide/feature-modules)
 2. [Lazy Loading of Feature Modules](https://angular.io/guide/lazy-loading-ngmodules)
 3. [Global State Management with NGXS](https://ngxs.gitbook.io/ngxs)

 # Usage

-There are two ways to use this repository.
-First is to use this as starter application for a new application in Angular.
-Second is to selectively import features into your existing project.
+There are two ways in which this repo can be used:-
+1)  **As a starting point for a new application** - In this case, you will clone the repo and change the configurations and modify the code in the application to fit the needs of the application you're developing.
+2) **As a reference application** - In this case, you can look into the application code to see how aspects of the UI are written and either replicate the patterns within your application or copy-paste specific code from it into your application.

 ## Option 1: Use this as a starter application